-This sentence will execute the openSF in text mode (no graphical interface), create a session named "radar", created by the author "DMS" and described as "Test\radar\simulation".
-Then it will execute it, intercepts all the events generated and stores in the database its results.
+This form will execute the openSF in text mode and find a session named "Radar".
+Then it will execute it, intercepting all the events and storing the results in the database.
 Then, the system will stop.

-3.6.1.
-Command Line arguments
+3.5.1.
+Database-related arguments

-If the openSF is launched with no parameters it will use the default configuration of openSF connection to MySQL: database (openSF), username (openSF), password (openSF), address (localhost).
+If the openSF is launched with no parameters it will use the default configuration of openSF connection to MySQL, which is the one that was last used successfully.